Consumer value: Dimensions of consumer value research

 Despite the occasional use of a one-dimensional approach to consumer value research, most academics approached their studies by including multiple dimensions to capture the numerous characteristics of product consumption.
 Researchers have widely agreed on two distinguishable dimensions from literature.
-The first is functional in nature, whilst the other is emotional or affective in nature.
+The first is functional in nature, while the other is emotional or affective in nature.

 Researchers such as Holbrook, Lapierre; Pura; Sanchez, Callarisa, Rodriguez and Moliner followed a multi-dimensional approach.
 Some researchers including Holbrook and Corfman and Hirschman and Holbrook studied consumer value through approaches like social, socio-psychological and experiential.
 Several additional dimensions in literature emerged thereafter.
-Consumer value research has seen as many as eight dimensions; for example, Gallarza and Saura’s 2006 study.
+Consumer value research has seen as many as eight dimensions; for example, Gallarza and Saura's 2006 study.

-As inspired by Zeithaml, another popular approach in consumer value literature was the division of the concept as two measures, with the first being benefits (economic, social and relational), and the second being consumers’ sacrifices (price, time, effort, risks and opportunities).
-Other researchers also identified a dimension known as ‘transaction value’, which focused more on the psychological satisfaction or pleasure that consumers would receive from an attractive price deal.
+As inspired by Zeithaml, another popular approach in consumer value literature was the division of the concept as two measures, with the first being benefits (economic, social and relational), and the second being consumers' sacrifices (price, time, effort, risks and opportunities).
+Other researchers also identified a dimension known as 'transaction value', which focused more on the psychological satisfaction or pleasure that consumers would receive from an attractive price deal.

-A further example of a multi-dimensional approach to consumer value was Sheth’s 1991 identification of five dimensions to the concept, including functional, social, emotional, epistemic and conditional.
-More specifically, functional values were defined as the consumer’s perception of the functional and utilitarian attributes or benefits of a product or service, such as its performance, price and efficiency.
+A further example of a multi-dimensional approach to consumer value was Sheth's 1991 identification of five dimensions to the concept, including functional, social, emotional, epistemic and conditional.
+More specifically, functional values were defined as the consumer's perception of the functional and utilitarian attributes or benefits of a product or service, such as its performance, price and efficiency.
 Social values entailed how consumers perceived their product or service in terms of its association with distinctive social groups.
-Emotional values detailed the consumer’s feelings, affect or mood about their consumption experience.
+Emotional values detailed the consumer's feelings, affect or mood about their consumption experience.
 Epistemic values were about consumers needing novelty, satisfying curiosity and an eagerness for knowledge.
 Conditional values consisted of the perceived utility gained from a product or a service in relation to situational or contextual factors, such as using sunscreen lotion during summer when going outside.

-In a following study conducted in 2001, Sweeney and Soutar reduced Sheth’s original five dimensions into three.
+In a following study conducted in 2001, Sweeney and Soutar reduced Sheth's original five dimensions into three.
 These included functional value, social value and emotional value, in which they were then later elaborated into a scale known as the PERVAL scale.
-The PERVAL scale consisted of 19 items which were utilised in retail purchase environments in order to determine the specific consumption values that drove consumer purchase attitudes and behaviours.
-Petrick adapted Sweeney and Soutar’s 2002 study with the creation of the SERV-RERVAL scale, which consisted of quality, monetary price, behavioural price, emotional and reputation.
+The PERVAL scale consisted of 19 items which were used in retail purchase environments to determine the specific consumption values that drove consumer purchase attitudes and behaviours.
+Petrick adapted Sweeney and Soutar's 2002 study with the creation of the SERV-RERVAL scale, which consisted of quality, monetary price, behavioural price, emotional and reputation.
 Also following Sweeney and Soutar, researchers Sanchez, Callarisa, Rodriguez and Moliner developed a post-purchase perceived value scale called GLOVAL in 2006, which was designed specifically for the tourism industry.
 The GLOVAL scale composed of six dimensions, where four of them related to the dimensions of functional value and the last two related to social and emotional value.

 Table 2 outlines the differing dimensions of consumer value by various academic researchers over time.